BrainBloomAI/Backend/docs.md

 - Zero failed attempts in an entire game: 5 points
 - Passing evaluation metrics (> 80): 3 points/metric (15 points maximum)

 This means that the user can earn a maximum of 30 points per completed game.
+Total points are stored in the `points` field of the `User` model.

 # Identity Management